 Address: Stromstraße 20, 40221 Düsseldorf, Germany

 One of the best things to do in Düsseldorf, Germany, is to visit the Rhine Tower.
-In 1979, famous architect H. Deilmann designed this iconic tower at 20 Strom Street, and it’s one of the city’s most recognizable landmarks.
+In 1979, famous architect H. Deilmann designed this iconic tower at 20 Strom Street, one of the city’s most recognizable landmarks.

 Standing almost 770 feet tall, it’s the tallest building in Düsseldorf.
 Visitors can experience breathtaking views of Düsseldorf’s skyline from the top observation deck.
-So if you love being spoiled by an amazing sunset, this is the place to be.
+So, if you love being spoiled by an amazing sunset, this is the place to be.

 The viewing platform is open daily and provides views from the Media Harbour to the Cologne Cathedral.
 You can also grab a snack or enjoy the bar here.
 However, if you want a real meal, you can enjoy stunning views from QOMO Restaurant on the tower’s top floor.
 The restaurant is quite an adventure in itself.